md-hzs-22/Gesture-controlled-Subway-surfers/README.md

 *(Working on the video.
 Will upload soon)*

 ##### Note : Your `Index finger` must be in the region to trigger the action.
 To trigger it again, or to trigger it two times in a row, take the finger to the STILL region and then again to the desired region.
-(STILL region is the ucolored region).
+(STILL region is the uncolored region).
 ---

 ## 🚀 Future Improvements